Skip to Content

 The maximum time permitted for completion of this qualification is 4 years.

-You will complete four compulsory 30 credit courses as shown on the programme schedule below.
+You will complete four compulsory 30 credit courses as listed in the programme schedule.

 We can't tell you the exact cost until you have chosen your courses, as the tuition fees you pay each year vary depending on the courses you choose.
 There will also be compulsory non-tuition fees you have to pay in addition to your tuition fees.
 For some courses there may be other charges for things such as study resources, software, trips and contact workshops.